PotatoMania/uconsole-cm3/README.md

     - [x] PMU works
         - except the charging indicator/LED
     - [x] DSI panel works
-        - sometimes panel will stay black after boot, reboot to fix
+        - There will be some error messages from kernel when screen is turned off, and it seems safe to ignore them.
     - [x] Audio works
         - [x] with 3.5mm jack detection
+            - A better virtual sound card mode should be implemented to maintain different volume values for different outputs.
+But I don't know how.
+Help wanted.
 - ~~[ ] trim build config~~
 - [ ] setup CI/CD?

 I've successfully adapted the uConsole patches to CM3.
 I've even written a new kernel driver to support automatic amplifier switch, so the speaker will automatically shutdown when 3.5mm jack is used.
+No software polling, efficient.

 Raise issue if you have any problems.